 Distance learning is gaining pace.
-Many companies and tutors have acknowledged the advantages of online education and hurried up to introduce this tool into their work.
-Today we are going to talk about webinars that are one of the popular ways of organizing distance learning.
+Many companies and tutors have acknowledged online education’s advantages and hurried up introducing this tool into their work.
+Today we will talk about webinars that are one of the popular ways of organizing distance learning.

 Aim of implementing webinars

 If you are only at the stage of introducing online learning to your employees or students, then webinars are the solution to start with.
 The prime cost of implementing them is not high.
-Specialized webinar platform would cost you about US$35 monthly for the audience of up to 60 people.
+A specialized webinar platform would cost you about US$35 monthly for an audience of up to 60 people.
 All employees and students have computers that will be necessary during the webinar.

-If you study remotely, webinars are able to make your e-learning system a bit more diverse and interactive.
-Learners interact with the tutors in real time, which means they can have more involvement into the process and perceive the educational materials in a more effective manner.
+If you study remotely, webinars can make your e-learning system a bit more diverse and interactive.
+Learners interact with the tutors in real-time, which means they can have more involvement in the process and effectively perceive the educational materials.

 Formats of distance learning possible to implement with webinars:

 - General profile online conference with several speakers;

 No webinars can substitute workshops or training that target forming skills and practical experience.
 If you would like to not simply tell the information, but do it so that your students could learn it and use their new skills, do not forget about practical tasks.